univention/univention-corporate-server/doc/developer-reference/packaging.rst

    seealso: repository; packaging
    single: packaging; package repository

-Until now the binary package is only available locally, thus for installation it needs to be copied manually to each host and must be installed manually using :command:`dpkg -i`.
-If the package requires additional dependencies, the installation process will cancel, since packages are not downloaded by :command:`dpkg`, but by :command:`apt`.
-To support automatic installation and dependency resolution, the package must locate i an :program:`apt` repository, that is available through ``http`` or some other mechanism.
+Until now the binary package is only available locally.
+For installation you must manually copy it to each host and manually install it using :command:`dpkg -i`.

+If the package requires additional dependencies, the installation process cancels, because :command:`dpkg` doesn't download dependencies, but :command:`apt` does.
+To support automatic installation and dependency resolution, you must copy the package to an :program:`apt` repository, that's available through HTTP.

+The following example creates a repository under :file:`/var/www/repository/`.
+All UCS systems with :program:`apache2` installed export this directory by default.
+For compatibility reasons with the :program:`UCS Updater`, you need to create several subdirectories inside this directory.

-For this example the repository is created below :file:`/var/www/repository/`, which is exported by default on all UCS systems, where :program:`apache2` is installed.
-Below that directory several other sub-directories and files must be created to be compatible with the :program:`UCS Updater`.
-The following example commands create a repository for UCS version 5.2 with the component name :samp:`{testcomp}`:
+The following commands create a repository for UCS 5.0 with the component name :samp:`{testcomp}`:

 .. code-block::